 What is a non-usage fee?

 Some clients do not want my images of them to be shown publicly.
 Of course, I respect and honor that.
-However, to have restrictions placed on my work, I choose to charge a fee to “offset the loss of marketing opportunities”.
-(Source: Do photographers need client permission?)
+However, to have restrictions placed on my work, I choose to charge a fee to offset the loss of marketing opportunities.

-As the proud creator and copyright holder of the images I make, it is paramount for me to be free to show the work I make.
+As the proud creator and copyright holder of the images I make, it is paramount for me to be free to show the work I / we make.
 It’s the main way I am able to keep my business running.
-I do not offer opportunity to purchase copyright (which is incredibly costly – several thousand or tens of thousand, more info here) so this is a comfortable middle ground for everyone.
+I do not offer opportunity to purchase copyright (which is incredibly costly – several thousand or into five figures, more info here) so this is a comfortable middle ground for everyone.

 The opportunities that I derive from the images I create are so important to me at this stage of my business.
 I’ll explain a little more about what they are, in a bit!